 3. Psyllium Husk Powder

-Psyllium husks are composed primarily of soluble fiber that forms a gummy texture when combined with a liquid.
+Psyllium husks comprise soluble fiber that forms a gummy texture when combined with a liquid.

 When the psyllium husks absorb water, they have a binding effect.
 Therefore, they can also hold ingredients together in dishes.

-Because psyllium husks are highly absorbent, they remove a large amount of liquid from a dish unless you use additional water.
+Because psyllium husks are highly absorbent, they remove much liquid from a dish without additional water.

 For this reason, psyllium husk powder should always be added to a recipe in conjunction with liquid.

 With only one net carbohydrate per two tablespoons, psyllium husks are a low-carbohydrate binder (*).